Khushipatel23/Attendance-Face-Detection/README.md

 Wip Project Contact me to learn more

+created by runtime ninjas